haimkru/NanoporeLong5/README.md

 input pod5 = POD5 file that cotnains all the reads from Fastq

-output directory = The directory we want our long5 and temporary files will be the output
+output directory = The output directory for our long5 and temporary files

 N_threads = Number of threads for running our long5 convertor